-Retiree Medical Subsidy.
-Effective as of June 1, 2010, the Secretary of Health and Human Services established a reinsurance program to reimburse employers for up to 80% of the cost of providing health insurance to retirees between the age of 55 and 64 and their spouses and dependents.
-The fund reimburses claims in excess of \$15,000 and below \$90,000, indexed for inflation.
+- Retiree Medical Subsidy.
+No later than June 21, 2010, the Secretary of Health and Human Services is required to establish a reinsurance program to reimburse employers for up to 80% of the cost of providing health insurance to retirees between the age of 55 and 64 and their spouses and dependents.
+The fund will reimburse claims in excess of \$15,000 and below \$90,000, indexed for inflation.
 PPACA appropriates \$5 billion to this fund, which will sunset on January 1, 2014 or, if earlier, when funding runs out.
-The program is available on a "first come, first served" basis, so employers that offer retiree medical benefits are advised to apply to participate in the program and submit claims as soon as possible.

-Small Employer Tax Credit.
-Beginning in 2010, employers (including partnerships and sole proprietorships) that have 25 or fewer full-time employees and average annual wages of \$50,000 or less may receive a sliding-scale tax credit of up to 35% of the premium cost of group health insurance.
+Employers that offer retiree medical benefits may want to take a strategic look at the continued provision of these benefits in light of the temporary subsidy. - Small Employer Tax Credit.
+Beginning in 2010, employers (including partnerships and sole proprietorships) that have 25 or fewer full-time employees and average annual wages of \$50,000 or less may receive a sliding-scale tax credit of up to 35% of the employer's premium cost of group health insurance.
 Beginning in 2014, the maximum credit will increase to 50% of the cost of health insurance obtained through an Exchange.
 When determining the number of full-time employees for this purpose, all members of the employer's controlled group are taken into account, and the aggregate hours of part-time employees are converted into full-time equivalents (based on service of 2,080 hours per year).
 After 2014, the credit may not be taken for more than two consecutive years, beginning with the first year in which the employer offers health insurance through the Exchange.

-Limit on Deduction by Health Insurance Providers for Remuneration over \$500,000.
+- Limit on Deduction by Health Insurance Providers for Remuneration over \$500,000.
 Effective for taxable years beginning on or after January 1, 2013, PPACA amends Section 162(m) of the Internal Revenue Code to limit a health insurance provider's deduction for annual remuneration paid to any of its officers, directors, employees or other individual service providers to \$500,000.
 This restriction applies only to licensed companies and organizations, including HMOs, that are regulated under state insurance laws and receive premiums from providing health insurance coverage, of which at least 25 percent are attributable to the provision of the "minimum essential coverage" required to be maintained by individuals once health care reform becomes fully effective.
-For purposes of this limitation, all members of an employer's controlled group are taken into account.

-"Free Rider" Penalties.
+For purposes of this limitation, all members of an employer's controlled group are taken into account. - "Free Rider" Penalties.
 Employers are not required to provide group health care under the new legislation.
 However, effective for plan years beginning on or after January 1, 2014, if an employer with 50 or more full-time employees does not provide any group health coverage and at least one full-time employee obtains federally subsidized health coverage through an Exchange, the employer will be subject to a "free-rider penalty."
 The monthly penalty is equal to 1/12 of the product of \$2,000 and the total number of its full-time employees minus 30.
 For purposes of determining the number of full-time employees, all members of the employer's controlled group are taken into account, and the aggregate hours of part-time employees are converted into full-time equivalents, based on service of 120 hours per month.